 Rec Tec offers a similar suite of extras, with everything from additional shelves to searing kits to high end covers, and built in meat probe thermometers.
 At Own the Grill, we think their app is a little more intuitive and robust than Traeger’s.

-Rec Tec vs Traeger Verdict (Custom Features): Rec Tec
+Rec Tec vs Traeger Verdict (Custom Features): Tie

-I will say that Traeger has really been stepping up their game lately in this department though.
-Their premium line, the Ironwood Series, showcases some pretty fantastic extra features.
+Ask me a year ago, I would have given this category to Rec Tec.
+But Traeger has really been stepping up their game lately in this department.
+Their premium line, the Ironwood Series in particular, showcases some pretty fantastic extra features.

 One of the most important reasons to buy from a reputable brand is because of the manufacturer’s warranty.
 The presence of a warranty is a strong signal to the customer that the brand stands behind the quality of their product.
 As counterintuitive as it might seem, the brands with the best warranties are often the ones with the least amount of problems with their products.

 When it comes to warranties, Rec Tec and Traeger are very similar.
 Each have warranties covering all of their products.
 The length of the warranty varies by product, but the more expensive Rec Tec units are covered by a whopping 6 year warranty.
 Traeger grills are generally covered by a 3 year warranty.

 Rec Tec vs Traeger Verdict (Warranties): Rec Tec